Anthony Perkins: Relationships

 According to the posthumous biography Split Image by Charles Winecoff, Perkins had exclusively same-sex relationships until his late 30s.
 These included relationships with Tab Hunter, Christopher Makos, Grover Dale, and French songwriter Patrick Loiseau.

 Relationship with Tab Hunter, 1955–1959

-Tab Hunter publicly acknowledged his relationship with Perkins in his 2005 autobiography Tab Hunter Confidential: The Making of a Movie Star.
+Tab Hunter acknowledged his relationship with Perkins in his 2005 autobiography Tab Hunter Confidential: The Making of a Movie Star.
 According to Hunter, the two met at the Chateau Marmont in 1956 during the filming of Friendly Persuasion.
 Their relationship lasted four years and included a number of shared experiences, such as a stay in a private villa in Rome in March 1957 and a joint appearance on Jukebox Jury that May.